 Common Methods Used by Debt Collectors

 Unsurprisingly, some debt collectors in Canada resort to tactics when pursuing debts.
-However, it’s important to keep in mind that there are regulations governing how they can interact with you.
+However, it’s essential to note that there are regulations governing their interactions with you.
 Understanding your rights is key when facing any challenges throughout this process.

 Tips for Dealing with Debt Collectors